Workers’ Compensation Lawyer San Diego, CA

 When are car accidents covered by workers’ compensation?

 First, if your job responsibilities involve driving, then you can get workers’ compensation for injuries sustained in a car crash during your workday.
-For instance, if you are a “traveling employee” like a delivery person, HVAC contractor, home health aide, visiting nurse or in-home tutor, driving to customers’ homes is part of your job, and workers’ compensation protects you if you’re hurt on the road while on the job.
+For instance, if you are a “traveling employee” like a delivery driver, HVAC contractor, home health aide, visiting nurse or in-home tutor, driving to customers’ homes is part of your job, and workers’ compensation protects you if you’re hurt on the road while on the job.

 Even if driving is not one of your regular responsibilities, if you’re in a car accident on your way to a work event – such as an off-site meeting or running an errand for your employer – that’s covered by workers’ compensation.